Ebubechukwucyber/Pulse/README.md

              safe      VetoIssued → FixPivoted → safer draft

 Commander is on the same bus
-(live: the commander message is what starts the three loops)
 ```

 Archaeologist and Hypothesis **overlap** Fixer.
 They do not have to finish before the draft starts.
 The UI only renders bus events. `t_ms` is elapsed time from incident start.